Richalbert/holbertonschool-shell/basics/README.md

 # List long format, hidden file, user and group

-Display current directory contents.
+This script display current directory contents.

    - Long format
    - with user and group IDs displayed numerically
    - And hidden files (starting with .)

+# Create a directrory in /tmp

+This script creates a directory named my_first_directory in the /tmp/ directory.